Different Yarns for Different Knitting Machines.

 11 wraps per inch

-TENSION TYPE 0-1 on 9mm (bulky bed machines)
+TENSION 0-1 on 9mm (bulky bed knitting machines)

 The most popular gauge being hand knit and machine knit today.
 Can sometimes be classified as a Light Worsted or Heavy DK.

 This type of yarn is beautiful in sculptured knits (i.e. cables, bobbles and textures).
-The Mid-gauge machines were the last gauge of machine manufactured and their design stems from the popularity of this weight of yarn.
-This machine produces fabric that closest resembles hand knit garments.
+The Mid-gauge knitting machines were the last gauge of knitting machines manufactured and their design stems from the popularity of this weight of yarn.
+This knitting machine produces fabric that closest resembles hand knit garments.

 WORSTED WEIGHT YARNS